MetaApo13/JobPortalUI/README.md

-Sure!
-Here's a basic `README.md` for your project:

----

-# Job Portal UI - Mini Project
+# Job Portal UI - Mini Task

 This is a simple job portal interface built with **React** and **Tailwind CSS**.
 The application includes features such as authentication, job listings, and a pricing plan page.
 This is a front-end only project with no back-end integration, focusing on the UI/UX design, form validation, and state management.